muggy8/sword-legend/birth and rebirth/stillness.md

 Just Maria and Johan talking about the same things as the previous days.

-The scenery never changes anymore, the people hardly change anymore.
+The scenery never changed anymore, the people hardly change anymore.

-It's almost like time itself has stopped moving.
+It was almost like time itself had stopped moving.

-In one way, it was a scary feeling, like I'm trapped here forever.
+In one way, it was a scary feeling, like I was trapped here forever.

 But if I think about it another way, It was oddly comforting, I would always wake up to the same people surrounding me.

-Maria would always place me over the fire before continuing on with this cooking ritual she always performs.
+Maria would always place me over the fire before continuing on with this cooking ritual she always performed.

 Johan would always be there after the cooking ritual along with Lucy and Machala.